MclaughlinSteve/automerge-kt/README.md

 It runs on an interval against the repositories specified in the config, and for each repository it runs the following asynchronously (so that it can run all of the specified repositories in parallel):
-- Finds the oldest PR with the `Automerge` label on it
+- Finds the oldest PR with the `Automerge` label on it (Or if there is a PR with both `Automerge` and `Priority` it will grab the oldest PR with both of those labels)
 - If that PR has merge conflicts or a github status has failed (e.g. CI check failure or no approvals), the label on that PR is removed, and a comment is left on the PR with a guess about why the label was removed.
 - If that PR still has outstanding github statuses (that is, they are currently still running),